anandaverma/google-chrome-apps/README.md

 ####Extensions Planned
-1. listing all restuarnt nearby your location
+1. listing all restaurant nearby your location